 His drive paid off: Ahmed was named best football (soccer) player in a 2017 competition for disabled people in Gaza and is working hard to become a professional [para]basketball player so he can participate in global contests in Turkey (assuming he is allowed to leave).

-‘’Joining Al-Basma Club was a turning point in my life after my injury,’’ recalls Ahmed. ‘’I had little contact with the community until I found Al-Basma Club.
-Watching other players deal with their hardships due lessons my own feeling of suffering.
+‘’Joining the al-Basma Club was a turning point in my life after my injury,’’ recalled Ahmed. ‘’I had little contact with the community until I found it.
+Watching other players deal with their hardships taught me a lesson about my own suffering.
 Now, I can compete even with normal players.
 Whenever I play basketball, I feel strong and free.’’

-In addition to wheelchair basketball, Al-Basma organizes competitions featuring volleyball, marathon wheelers, javelin throwing and swimming.
-Periodically, Al-Basma players train with and even compete against nondisabled athletes, to better integrate them socially.
+In addition to wheelchair basketball, al-Basma organizes competitions featuring volleyball, marathon wheelers, javelin throwing and swimming.
+Periodically, the players train with and even compete against nondisabled athletes, to better integrate them socially.

 ‘’Every detail of their daily life is a challenge,’’ said Eid Shaqoura. ‘’Our main goal of this club is to work with love and spirit.
 Disabled people shouldn’t feel ‘odd’ or like outcasts.
 We believe the best way to accelerate their rehabilitation is helping them integrate into society and make sure their voices and views are heard.’’